 How To Slay the 8-10 Month Sleep Regression

-Unlike the earlier regression, which predictably occurs around 4 months, the second big sleep regression tends to hit between 36 and 40 weeks, sometimes even later.
-During this period, there is a LOT of brain development occurring.
-Your baby may have recently started to sit up, crawl, cruise, or even take his first steps.
-Her early language acquisition has begun in earnest and she’s beginning to methodically explore and categorize the world around her.
+Unlike the predictable 4 month period, the second stage of sleep regression can be anywhere from 36 to 40 weeks, or sometimes even later.
+At this age, there is a lot of brain development occurring; your baby may have recently started to sit up, crawl or even taken their first steps.
+Plus language acquisition has begun in earnest and they’re beginning to methodically explore and categorize the world around them.

-All these new skills are great news -- your baby is growing up!
-But it often times means a period of disrupted sleep, especially for babies who don’t yet have self-soothing skills.
-If you’ve noticed that your baby is suddenly waking more often during the night, fighting naps, or waking early in the morning, then chances are the 8-10 month regression is to blame.
+All of these new skills are great news as it means your little one is growing up.
+However, it can often cause a period of disrupted sleep, especially for babies who don’t have self-soothing skills yet.
+If you’ve noticed your little one is waking up more often during the night, fighting naps or waking earlier, the chances are the 8 to 10 month sleep regression is to blame.

-Now that she’s more interested in the world around her, it’s even more important that she sleep in a very dark, very quiet room for naps and overnight.
-(If you don’t have blackout curtains and aren’t using white noise, now is the time to start).
-If your baby is still taking the majority of her naps in the stroller or baby carrier, it’s time to prioritize sleep at home in her cot.
+Now that they’ve become more interested in the world around them, it’s even more important to provide a dark, quiet room for naps and overnight.
+Blackout curtains and white noise machines or apps are ideal for creating a soothing environment.
+If your little one is still taking the majority of their naps in a pushchair or carrier, it’s time to prioritize sleep in a cot.

-Most smaller babies take 3 naps per day, ending with a late afternoon catnap.
-Around 8 months, it’s time to drop that third nap.
-This often times means that bedtime needs to be moved earlier so that your little one doesn’t go to bed overtired, which almost guarantees overnight wakings.
-For an 8-10 month old baby, I recommend an awake time of no more than 3-4 hours between the last nap and bedtime.
-Watch her tired signs closely starting at 5pm and schedule bedtime accordingly.
+Most smaller babies take 3 naps per day, ending with a late afternoon catnap, however at around 8 months, it’s time to drop that 3rd nap.
+This often means that bedtime needs to be moved earlier so that your little one doesn’t go to bed overtired (which almost guarantees overnight wakings).
+For an 8-10-month-old baby, I recommend an awake time of no more than 3-4 hours between the last nap and bedtime.
+Watch their tired signs closely from around 5 pm and schedule bedtime accordingly.

-If your baby isn’t already cozied up in a sleeping bag, now is the time to start.
+If your baby doesn’t already have one, now is the time to invest in a baby sleeping bag.
 Why?
-Sleep disruptions at this age commonly occur when babies practice their newfound mobility skills overnight: e.g., standing in the cot or getting limbs stuck between the bars -- all at 2AM.
-While a sleeping bag won’t always prevent this behaviour, it’ll make it a lot more difficult for your little one.
+Sleep disruptions at this age commonly occur when babies practice their newfound mobility skills, e.g. standing in their cot or kicking off their covers.
+Whilst a sleeping bag won’t totally prevent movement, it will limit it and ensure that they still sleep safely.

-It’s SO easy to blame sleep problems on teething, but it’s not always the culprit.
-Quite often, sleep disruptions lasting for more than a few days are due to another underlying problem.
-If you’re worried that your little one can’t sleep because of teething, talk to a doctor to see if she thinks that’s the case.
+It’s very easy to blame sleep problems on teething, but it’s not always the culprit.
+Quite often, sleep disruptions lasting longer than a few days are due to another underlying reason.
+Nevertheless, if you’re worried that your little one can’t sleep because of teething, speak to a doctor for advice and help.

-Sleep regressions are temporary disruptions to sleep as a result of developmental changes.
-Your goal is to avoid introducing any sleep habits that you don’t want to continue long-term.
-For example, if you begin to bring your 9-month old into bed with you, she’ll definitely expect that to continue well after the regression has played out.
-Keep your cool and repeat to yourself: This is just a phase.
+Although it won’t be easy, remember that sleep regressions are temporary disruptions as a result of developmental changes.
+Your goal in this time is to avoid introducing any sleep habits you don’t want to continue in the long term.
+For example, if you begin to bring your 9-month-old into bed with you, they will definitely expect that to continue well after the regression has played out.